 If you believe your claim shouldn’t have been denied and that the reason given is false, talk to a lawyer in Las Vegas.
 Depending on the circumstances of your case, you may have been wrongly denied and we can help you fight it.

 Workers’ compensation claims can feel intimidating, especially when it’s obvious the insurance company or your employer doesn’t want to meet their obligations.
 When your claim is denied or you feel like you’ve been lied to or treated badly, you need someone who will fight for you.
-At Ed Bernstein and Associates, we’re here to help you get what you deserve.
+At Ed Bernstein and Associates, we’re here to help you get what you deserve and fight workers’ comp problems that have wrongfully impacted you.
 Contact us today!